Learn the common signs of mental illness in adults and adolescents.

 Find Your Local NAMI

 NAMI is sharing important updates to the Clozapine REMS Reporting System with our members, prescribers and pharmacists.
 New changes went into effect on Nov.
 15, 2021.
 Learn more about these changes and how to avoid treatment interruption during the transition to this new system.

 All FDA warnings are at the end of this fact sheet.
 Please consult them before taking this medication.

 Clozapine is a medication that works in the brain to treat schizophrenia.
 It is also known as a second generation antipsychotic (SGA) or atypical antipsychotic.
 Clozapine rebalances dopamine and serotonin to improve thinking, mood, and behavior.

 Symptoms of schizophrenia include:

 Schizophrenia requires long-term treatment.
 Do not stop taking clozapine, even when you feel better.

-Missing doses of clozapine may increase your risk for a relapse in your symptoms.
+Missing doses of clozapine may increase your risk for side effects and worsening/relapse in your symptoms.

 If you are planning on becoming pregnant, notify your health care provider to best manage your medications.
 People living with schizophrenia who wish to become pregnant face important decisions.
 This is a complex decision since untreated schizophrenia has risks to the fetus, as well as the mother.
 It is important to discuss the risks and benefits of treatment with your doctor and caregivers.